homeLibraryBlog

 4. How many windows are in this building?

-5. If it takes 5 machines 5 minutes to make 5 widgets, how long would it take 100 machines to make 100 widgets?
+5. If it takes five machines five minutes to make five widgets, how long would it take 100 machines to make 100 widgets?

 Use different types of questions for a comprehensive assessment of candidates’ skills

-When trying to find the perfect fit for your team, it’s important to evaluate all candidates fairly, objectively, and in depth.
-The right mix of questions and skills tests will give you a 360-degree view of what each applicant brings to the table and how they can contribute to your team.
+When trying to find the perfect fit for your team, it’s important to evaluate all candidates fairly, objectively, and in-depth using technical, behavioral, competency, motivation, and other types of interview questions.
+The right mix of questions will give you a 360-degree view of what each applicant brings to the table and how they can contribute to your team.

-And, if you use skills assessments first, i.e. before interviewing candidates, you’ll be able to get a clear picture of their abilities and make sure you’re only interviewing those who have what it takes to be successful.
+Additionally, if you use skills assessments before interviewing candidates, you’ll get a clear and vetted picture of their abilities, ensuring you interview those who have what it takes to be successful in your company.

 You've scrolled this far